microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 `pip install deepspeed`

 ## How to use DeepSpeed on Intel XPU
-DeepSpeed can launch on Intel XPU with common deepspeed command.
+DeepSpeed can be launched on Intel XPU with deepspeed launch command.
 Before that, user needs activate the oneAPI environment by: \
 `source <oneAPI installed path>/setvars.sh`

 To validate the XPU availability and if the XPU accelerator is correctly chosen, here is an example: